Green wood turning on the pole

 around us in ways that our ancestors once did.
 You’ll find out how to

-work with wood still green and fresh from the tree; you’ll split it,
+still fresh from the tree; you’ll split it,

 This is how chairs, stools, bowls, rolling pins and a host of other